UNDP-Data/geohub/.changeset/dirty-seahorses-look.md

 ---
-"geohub": minor
+"geohub": patch
 ---

-feat: registering of algorithms
+feat: implement registering of tools in stac page